lazywitt/youtubetrending/README.md

 - Multiple api key support is implemented by combining multiple api keys together like this - "apiKey1, apiKey2"

 - Text search is performed using to_tsvector queries with support for jumbled search, optimised via GIN index.
-  - Example: "new hat" will match "hat in new york" and "old hat and new hat" both. match token are being created with a combination of both title and description.
+  - Example: searching for "new hat" will match "hat in new york" and "old hat and new hat" both. match token are being created with a combination of both title and description.